 What Is An Inguinal Hernia?

-Let’s first start a bit further back.
-What is a hernia?
+Firstly what is a hernia?
 The NHS website defines it as:

 “A hernia occurs when an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.”